Lots of people nowadays are welcoming ever more superfoods into their system, and blueberries are a popular choice.

 Blueberries are easily available in the supermarket, and it’s entirely possible that your dog has already sniffed at some of them that have come home with you in your grocery bag.

-However, it’s important to recognise that blueberries ought to be treated as a supplement to your dog’s meal, or an addition to it – or better still, a snack.
+However, it’s important to recognize that blueberries ought to be treated as a supplement to your dog’s meal, or an addition to it – or better still, a snack.

 Vets advise that treats like blueberries ought to make up about 10% of your dog’s overall calorie intake daily.

-However, while blueberries as they naturally occur are good for dogs indeed, it’s important to recognise that this doesn’t automatically qualify products with blueberries in to become beneficial to your dog’s diet.
+However, while blueberries as they naturally occur are good for dogs indeed, it’s important to recognize that this doesn’t automatically qualify products with blueberries in to become beneficial to your dog’s diet.

 For instance, a blueberry muffin is a much less healthy snack for your dog than a handful of blueberries.